Arch4ngel21/DarknetProject/README.md

                    IDE, one need to figure out how to do it.
 Also I used it to build wxWidgets (pretty handy).

  - download models from [this folder](https://drive.google.com/drive/folders/1KSpvBsSbB3W632LAG7lWgUYiARo8Mvfa?usp=sharing) on Google Drive.
    'Large' version of Darknet model has 170+ MB, so it's not possible to store it on GitHub.
+Folder 'models', which contain all downloaded models, should be placed directly in project directory (/DarknetProject/DarknetProject/models).

 !!
 When you link libraries in VS, make sure you selected _Debug_ and platform _x64_ !!